Abraham Adesanya: Early life and education

-Modupeola Adesanya Adelaja and Olufemi Adesanya.
-They have 10 grandchildren.

-Education

-Adesanya attended Ijebu Ode Grammar School, after which he worked as a teacher prior to travelling to the United Kingdom to study law at the then Holborn College of Law, Greys Inn.
+Adesanya attended Ijebu Ode Grammar School, after which he worked as a teacher prior to travelling to the United Kingdom to study law at the then Holborn College of Law, Gray's Inn.

 Early political life

 In 1959, Adesanya returned to Nigeria as a qualified lawyer and joined the Action Group led by Obafemi Awolowo.
 The same year, he was nominated and eventually elected to the Western House of Assembly to represent Ijebu Igbo constituency in the 12 December 1959 House of Representatives Election.

 Having qualified as an exemplar of the Action Group's core social democratic ideals, he secured another nomination to the second republic Senate.
-He was said to have preferred his senatorial appointment to the Governorship ticket that was originally offered to him by the Unity Party of Nigeria, a successor to the Action Group.
-This principle was to be further justified in the roles played by him in the effort to re-define Nigerian politics and Nigerian democracy.
+He was said to have preferred his senatorial appointment to the governorship ticket that was originally offered to him by the Unity Party of Nigeria, a successor to the Action Group.
+This principle was to be further justified in the roles played by him in the effort to redefine Nigerian politics and Nigerian democracy.

 He was a dedicated Awoist (this being the term for a disciple of Awolowo's).
 He led a team of lawyers that defended Chief Awolowo against the Nigerian Federal Government's charges of treason in 1962.

 As a leader and activist

-In the aftermath of the deaths of Obafemi Awolowo and Adekunle Ajasin, Adesanya assumed the honorific title ' Asiwaju of Yorubaland ' and simultaneously became more active politically, allying with Bola Ige, Ayo Adebanjo, Ganiyu Dawodu, and Bola Tinubu to fight their way to victory in six states of the defunct Western region with their political party, the Alliance for Democracy.
+In the aftermath of the deaths of Obafemi Awolowo and Adekunle Ajasin, Adesanya assumed the honorific title 'Asiwaju of Yorubaland' and simultaneously became more active politically, allying with Bola Ige, Ayo Adebanjo, Ganiyu Dawodu, and Bola Tinubu to fight their way to victory in six states of the defunct Western region with their political party, the Alliance for Democracy.

-Later Chief Adesanya, under the auspices of Afenifere and the Yoruba council of Elders, led a congress of Yoruba elder-statesmen through an assembly that rose to pronounce that the convocation of a constitutional conference, where new confederating terms would be determined for the country, was necessary for the good of Nigerians.
+Later Adesanya, under the auspices of Afenifere and the Yoruba council of Elders, led a congress of Yoruba elder-statesmen through an assembly that rose to pronounce that the convocation of a constitutional conference, where new confederating terms would be determined for the country, was necessary for the good of Nigerians.

-Adesanya was the deputy leader of National Democratic Coalition (NADECO), a pro-democracy movement formed in 1994.
+Adesanya was the deputy leader of the National Democratic Coalition (NADECO), a pro-democracy movement formed in 1994.